Mozarabic literature: Religious

 Mozarabic literature in Arabic began in the latter half of the ninth century, after the Córdoban martyrs' movement (850–859).
 At the height of the martyrs' movement, Albar wrote a treatise in Latin, Indiculus luminosus, defending the martyrs and decrying the movement towards Arabic among his fellow Mozarabs.
 A generation later, Ḥafṣ ibn Albar al-Qūtī, finished a rhymed verse translation of the Psalms from the Latin Vulgate in 889.
 Although it survives in only one manuscript, it was a popular text and is quoted by Muslim and Jewish authors. Ḥafṣ also wrote a book of Christian answers to Muslim questions about their faith called The Book of the Fifty-Seven Questions.
 It is lost, but there are excerpts in the work of al-Qurṭubī, who praises Ḥafṣ' command of Arabic as the best among the Mozarabs.
 The eleventh-century writer Ibn Gabirol also quotes from a lost work of Ḥafṣ.

 Several Arabic translations of the Bible were produced in al-Andalus in addition to Ḥafṣ's verse rendition of the Psalms.
 No single Arabic version became standard, as the liturgy continued to be in Latin.
 According to later sources, John of Seville made a translation in the ninth century, but it does not survive.
 From the tenth century, there is a surviving translations of the Gospels by Isḥāq ibn Bilashku and two prose translations of the Psalms.
 From the twelfth century, there are translations of the Epistle to the Galatians and the Epistle to the Laodiceans.
 Some authors quote from still other Arabic translations not otherwise known.

 There is an Arabic collection of canon law known as the Sistemática mozárabe, compiled by a priest named Binjinsiyus for a bishop named al-Usquf ʿAbd al-Mālik.
 It is closely related to the Latin Collectio Hispana systematica, but it is not a translation.
 It contains numerous loanwords from ecclesiastical Latin, but its language is the most Islamicized and Quranic of any Mozarabic work.

 After the fall of Toledo in 1085, a Mozarab priest under Christian rule wrote a treatise against Islam, Kitāb tathlīth al-waḥdāniyya ('The Threefold Nature of the Oneness'), addressed to the Muslims of Córdoba.
 It is lost, but is quoted extensively in a work by al-Qurṭubī intended to refute it.
 Another otherwise unknown work by a Mozarab author is cited by al-Khazrajī, but he may have fabricated "a hypothetical opponent in order to refute" him.

+The manuscript Raqqāda 2003/2 contains a couple of apologetic works: a translation of the Syriac Apology of Timothy the Patriarch before the Caliph Mahdi and the otherwise unknown Dialogue of the Catholic and the Arab.